Skip to main content

 Embedding Store

 The EmbeddingStore interface represents a store for Embeddings, also known as vector database.
-It allows for the storage and efficient search of similar Embeddings.
+It allows for the storage and efficient search of similar (close in the embedding space) Embeddings.

 Currently supported embedding stores can be found here.